Skip to main content

 In this scenario, since the fix was already merged into upstream and our engineers understood the impact of the patch, we decided to exercise our build system to deliver a fix for this client.

 At January 11, 5:07AM the client agreed with this solution and at 6:45AM the image was delivered to the client.
-The client replaced an OSD with the new image and it stopped the crash; after replacing all OSDs with the new patch all OSDs were up and PGs were restored.
+The client applied the new image to a single OSD that started and operated without crashing; after replacing all OSDs image with the new patch all OSDs were up and running and all PGs were recovered.

 health: HEALTH_WARN